BIMSBbioinfo/scipipeline/README.md

 ## Run the snakemake pipeline

+The pipeline can be run on a local computer as well as in a cluster environment.

-In order to run the pipeline issue the following command
+In order to run the pipeline locally, issue the following command
 ```
-snakemake -s main.snake
+snakemake -s main.snake --cores <ncores>
 ```

+Alternatively, the pipeline can be run on a cluster environment.
+To this end, the pipeline contains launcher scripts.

+If you are allowed to run the pipeline directly from the head node invoke `bash runpipeline_local.bash`.
+In that case, snakemake will run locally and all jobs that need to be run to complete the pipeline will be submitted via `qsub` to the grid engine.

+If you are not allowed to run the pipeline on the head node you can invoke `bash runpipeline_remote.bash`.
+This will start snakemake itself via qsub on the cluster.
+From there `runpipeline_local.bash` will be used.

-After the pipeline ran through additionally run
+After the pipeline has completed a report document can be generated via

 ```
 snakemake -s main.snake --report results.html